seonWKim/books-read/understanding-the-java-virtual-machine/README.md

 ## Chapter 2.
 Automatic Memory Management

 ### Runtime Data Areas

 - Shared by all threads
     - Heap
     - Method area
         - Runtime constant pool
 - Private per thread
     - Native or VM Stack
     - PC registers

-### Explanation
+### Runtime Data Areas Explanation

 - PC registers
     - stored in thread private memory
     - points to the bytecode line number of specific thread
     - we need PC registers in order to resume the execution of that specific thread
     - when running native methods, the PC register's value is Undefined
 - VM stack
     - whenever java method is called, JVM creates a stack frame and push it to the VM stack(pops the stack frame when method finishes)
     - stack frame stores
         - local variable table
             - stores primitive data types, object reference, return address into local variable slot
             - local variable slot is "normally" 32 bit
             - number of local variable slot if determined at compile time
         - operand stack
         - dynamic link
         - method return value
     - 2 types of errors related to VM stack
         - StackOverflowError: when the depth of the stack increase above the JVM's specified limit
         - OutOfMemoryError: when there is not much memory for the increasing stack
 - Native stack
     - whenever native method is called
 - Heap
     - "Almost" every objects are stored in the heap
         - maybe the day might come when java objects are not stored in the heap
     - Not every GC divides heap into young, old, permanent and etc
         - JVM spec doesn't define how to divide the heap.
 It depends on the JVM implementation
     - TLAB(Thread Local Allocated Buffer)
         - In order to improve the throughput of object allocation, heap is divided into multiple thread local allocated buffers
 - Method area
     - used to store type information, constants, static variables and code cache(compiled by JIT)
     - some people call this non-heap(but JVM spec regards method area as part of the heap)
     - method area and permanent generation space
         - HotSpot VM: included the method area into permanent generation space(until JDK 7)
             - from JDK 8, HotSpot VM removed the concept of permanent generation space.
 Instead, it implemented metaspace in native memory
         - BEA JRockit, IBM J9: no concept of permanent generation space
     - runtime constant pool
         - included in the method area
         - stores class version, field, method, interface + literal, symbols
             - when VM loads classes, it stores above information into the runtime constant pool
         - constants can be added to runtime constant pool during "runtime" e.g. String's `intern()` method
 - Direct memory
     - `DirectByteBuffer`
         - used in NIO
         - allocate memory on non-heap
         - no need to copy data back and forth between java heap and native heap
     - you should consider `direct memory + heap memory < physical memory`

 ### How HotSpot VM stores Objects in memory

 <b>Object creation</b>

 - What happen when we use `new` keyword to create a new object?
 - Java compiler will convert `new` keyword into 2 byte codes which is `new` and `invokespecial`
 - Bytecode `new`
     1. Checks whether the parameter passed to the new keyword(the name of the class) is a symbolic reference to a class inside the constant pool
     2. Checks whether that class is loaded, resolved and initialized
     3. Allocate memory for the object
         - JVM make use of free list, which manages the free memory blocks
         - JVM make use of TLAB to reduce the contention of allocating memory between threads.
 When the buffer is full, it requests to increases the size of the buffer
         - When memory allocation is done, all the allocated space is initialized with 0.
             - thanks to this property, we can use object's field without initializing, cause the fields are initialized with 0
     4. Fill object header
         - Class information of the object
         - How to find meta information of the class
         - hashcode(calculated when `Object::hashCode()` is first called)
         - GC age
     5. Object cre
 - Bytecode `invokespecial`
     1. `<init>()` method is called -> the constructor method is executed

 <b>Object memory layout</b>

 Hotspot divides an object into 3 parts

 1. Object header
     - Mark word
         - stores runtime data of the object
         - hashcode, GC age, lock state flag etc
     - Class word
         - stores a pointer which points to the metadata of the class(which resides in the metaspace)
         - by using it, we can know the information of the class of an object during runtime
     - Length of array(if the object is an array)
         - JVM retrieves the size of an object from object header
         - Object header only stores the type information of an object(even though it's an array)
             - that's why we need length information in order to calculate the size of an array
 2. Instance data
     - stores field information, parent class information etc
 3. Alignment padding
     - HotSpot requires every object's memory to start from 8x bytes memory address.
     - If the object's size is not a multiple of 8, then alignment padding is used

 <b>How to access objects in heap</b>

 - Using a handle
     - reference pointer(stack) -> handle(heap) -> instance data, type data(heap)
     - object's frequently move their position in the heap, but if we use the handle, the address of handle is very stable
 - Direct pointer
     - reference pointer(stack) -> instance data, type data(heap)
     - fast(no indirection)
     - HotSpot VM uses this method

-### Real world
+### Real World Examples

 - -Xms, -Xmx
     - controls the min/max size of the heap
 - -Xss
     - max stack size
 - -XX:PermSize, -XX:MaxPermSize
     - controls the size of the permgen
     - HotSpot removed the permgen from JDK 8.
 Replaced it with metaspace
 - -XX:MaxMetaspaceSize
     - controls the max size of metaspace
     - defaults to -1, which means it's unlimited

 <b>Memory Analysis</b>

 - Shallow heap vs Retained Heap
     - shallow heap: the amount of memory taken up by just that object, without considering any objects it references
     - retained heap: the total amount of memory that would be freed if the object itself, along with all objects it exclusively references, were garbage collected
 - Overflow in direct memory is not recorded to heap dump